-Differences in remuneration policy for Executive Directors compared to other employees
+Differences in remuneration policy for Executive Directors compared to other employees as at 31 March 2017

 There are common remuneration structures for Executive Directors and employees, those being base salary, benefits, pension, Group Profit Share Scheme and the Share Scheme.
-There are, however, different performance conditions and different requirements for share deferral and claw back provisions.
+There are, however, different performance conditions and different requirements for share deferral and clawback provisions.

-Remuneration Policy - Code Staff
+Remuneration Policy as at 31 March 2017 - Code Staff